White Terror (Hungary)

+The White Terror (Fehér Terror) was a two-year period (1919–1921) of repressive violence in Hungary carried out by counter-revolutionary soldiers against the real and alleged supporters of the short-lived Hungarian Soviet Republic, especially against the Jews perceived as its main supporters.
+Tens of thousands were imprisoned without trial.
+Estimates for the number murdered between 1919 and 1921 range from 1500 to 5000.
+Assuming all Jews were traitors and communists, far-right militias raped, robbed, and massacred them.

 Background

 At the end of World War I, the political configuration of the Hungarian state was forced into swift and radical change.
 The Austro-Hungarian Empire, of which Hungary had been a powerful member, collapsed.
 The victorious Entente powers took steps to carve out Hungary's ethnically mixed border regions and grant them to the Kingdom of Serbs, Croats and Slovenes, Czechoslovakia, and Romania – efforts which resulted in Hungary's losing two thirds of its land area and one third of its Hungarian-speaking nationals.
 These losses, together with the postwar socioeconomic upheaval, catalysed deep feelings of humiliation and resentment among many Hungarians.

 In this volatile atmosphere, the nation's fledgling efforts to form a single stable government failed.
 In March 1919, a government of communists, taking over from a Social Democrat-Communist coalition, established the Hungarian Soviet Republic.
 The Party of Communists in Hungary, led by Béla Kun, had the most influence in the republic, although the government was ostensibly led by the Social Democratic-Communist coalition.
 Kun's government lasted less than four months, eventually ending upon the Romanian invasion.
 During this period, heightened political tension and suppression led to arrests and executions in what came to be known as the Red Terror.
 This led to a decline in support for the government.
 Hungary attempted to retain Slovakia and Transylvania, but Romanian troops invaded Hungary, eventually reaching Budapest in August 1919.
 Upon the invasion, most Hungarian communists, including Kun, went into exile.